Linux Basics

 /startup/Users/scooby/Documents

 The root directory (not to be confused with the root user) is the only directory that's not a subdirectory.
-(A subdirectory is just a directory that's within another directory, which is the parent of the subdirectory.
-So the root directory is the parent of parents.)
+A subdirectory is just a directory that's within another directory (which is called the parent of that subdirectory).
+So the root directory is the parent of parents.
 In some MacOS installations, the root directory isn't visible by default in Finder (although there are ways to change that).
-But basically if you click "startup" or the computer icon (such as MacBookPro), you'll see the (visible) contents of the root directory: Applications, Library, System, and Users.
+But basically if you click "startup" or the computer icon (such as MacBookPro), you'll see the visible contents of the root directory: Applications, Library, System, and Users.

 Keep in mind that 1) You shouldn't make changes in your Systems folder, and 2) there are several folders called the same thing (especially Library, User, bin, etc.) in different locations.
 Which brings me to the main reason I wanted to write this page...